-We and our service providers are currently impacted by quarantines and similar measures being enacted by governments in response to the global COVID-19 pandemic, which are obstructing the regular functioning of business workforces (including requiring employees to work from external locations and their homes).
+We and our service providers may be impacted by operating restrictions in response to the COVID-19 pandemic, which may obstruct the regular functioning of business workforces (including requiring employees to work from remote locations).
 Policies of extended periods of remote working, whether by us or by our Service Providers, could strain technology resources, introduce operational risks and otherwise heighten the risks described above.
-Remote working environments may be less secure and more susceptible to hacking attacks, including phishing and social engineering attempts that seek to exploit the COVID-19 pandemic.
-Accordingly, the risks described above are heightened under current conditions.
+Remote working environments may be less secure and more susceptible to hacking attacks, including phishing and social engineering attempts that seek to exploit the weakness in a remote work environment.
+Accordingly, the risks described above are heightened under current conditions, which may continue for an unknown duration.